 - Students who have displayed bullying behaviour will be issued sanctions in line with the school behaviour policy.
 These sanctions range from detentions to fixed and even permanent exclusion where it is deemed bullying has been extreme and particularly damaging.

 - Parents of those bullied and bullying will be notified of the outcomes of the investigation.

-- Set up a time for the ‘Repair and Restore’ meeting to take place as soon as possible.
+- A ‘Repair and Restore’ meeting will be set up to take place as soon as possible.
 This is the process where both parties get an opportunity to achieve closure through mediation by trained staff and/or students.

 The websites listed below offer direct links to other sources of information for parents and young people.

 Registered charity independent of central or local government giving free advice and support to parents of children in state schools.

 Anti-Bullying Network: www.antibullying.net